DreamLineLove/Comp-Sci-Major-at-YU/src/content/CS_1102/algorithms.md

 ---
-title: "Algorithms"
+title: "Algorithms, Flowcharts, Data Types, and Pseudocode"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 # pubDate: "Jul 01 2022"
 subtitle: "Paper "
 subtitle_number: 1
 order: 4.1
 answers: false